OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - Pfizer vaccine may indirectly affect consciousness if one is susceptible.
 - No current pandemic is a "true plague"; the new space virus, if it emerges, may have a **79% death rate**.
 - Knowledge gained through effort builds being.
+- Vaccine doses are not placebos; all contain active substances.
+- Meditation and knowledge can counter negative influences from vaccines.

 ---

 ## Control System & Sociopolitical Manipulation